Content Decay Monitor

 - 1. Schedule regular content updates

-- 2. Perform seasonal optimization
+- 2. Perform seasonal optimisation

 - 3. Align with current user intent